Shubhamjain2908/CTA/README.md

 - Create a single table using "user.sql" under resources folder

 # Run as
- - mvn clean compile install
+ - mvn clean compile install (port : 9393)

 # Instructions to run as spring boot project